3am-coderz/liquidity/README.md

 # 💧 Liquidity Logic Engine

-### AI-Powered Cashflow Decision Engine for Small Businesses
+### Solvency & Cashflow Decision Engine for Small Businesses

 > *"Don't just track your cash.
 Decide with it."*